Liohaa/ecommerce-sales-sql-analysis/README.md

 ## Datasets

 All data is stored in the `data/` folder.
-Here are the main tables:
+These are the next tables:

 `users.csv`: Info about customers (`country`, `state`, `city`, `gender`, etc.) — basic demographic and location data of customers
 `products.csv`: Info about products (`category`, `brand`, `retail_price`, `cost`, etc.) — key product details including pricing and classification